allenai/natural-instructions/tasks/README.md

 `task1156_bard_analogical_reasoning_tools` | Given an analogy that relates actions to the tools used to perform the action, give the appropriate tool for the given action | Answer Generation
 `task1157_bard_analogical_reasoning_rooms_for_containers` | Given an analogy that relates objects to the associated rooms, give the appropriate room for the given object | Answer Generation
 `task1158_bard_analogical_reasoning_manipulating_items` | Given an analogy that on manipulating items in a kitchen, give with the appropriate word | Answer Generation
 `task1159_bard_analogical_reasoning_containers` | Given an analogy that relates items to the associated containers, give the appropriate container for the given item | Answer Generation
+`task1159_bard_analogical_reasoning_containers` | Given an analogy that relates items to the associated containers, give the appropriate container for the given item | Answer Generation
 `task1314_country_abbreviation` | Given a country name, return the abbrevation name of the given country | Answer Generation